notonthehighstreet/gu-who/notes.md

 * Full Name in the GitHub profile
 * TwoFactorAuth
-* users.txt fotr the audit log
+* users.txt for the audit log
 * [Stretch] The user has a validated email with GitHub - http://developer.github.com/v3/users/emails/ - this requires us to have an OAuth-secured web interface that our users can access so we can read their profile emails!